hezronkimutai/hezronkimutai/migration-progress.md

    - Maintain accessibility focus
    - Document new patterns

-Would you like to proceed with the Blog feature migration next?
+Would you like to proceed with the blog feature integration next?